vgijssel/hermit-python-packages/prompts.md

 ## Merge platform-specific state files
 The `generate_pex.py` script will output a file called `asset-darwin-arm64.yaml` instead of `state.yaml`.
 The file be named platform specific.
 The `build` job in `build-pex.yml` will upload only the asset-*.yaml files to the artifact.
 The `finalize` job will download all these asset-*.yaml files into the `python/` directory.
 The `generate_build_info.py` will merge all the asset-*.yaml files into a single state.yaml file.

+## Commit changes to the repository

+In `task finalize` in Taskfile.yml another task will run after `hermit_manifest` which is called `commit`.
+This task will commit all the changes to the repository.
+The commit message should be `[skip ci] Updated Repository Files`.